 What is benefit fraud?

-Benefit fraud is when people claim benefits, including Housing Benefit and Council Tax Reduction, to which they aren't entitled, by giving false information or not telling us when their circumstances change.
-It is a criminal offence.
+Benefit fraud is when people claim benefits, including Housing Benefit and Council Tax Reduction, which they're not entitled to, on purpose.

-Middlesbrough Council protects public funds by taking action against benefit fraud.
-We will recover any benefit paid to someone who deliberately provides false or misleading information, or who fails to declare a change in their circumstances with a view to getting benefits, for themselves or another person, to which they aren't entitled.
+We will recover any benefits paid to someone who deliberately gives us false information, or who fails to declare a change in their circumstances.

 You can also call the Department for Work and Pensions National Benefit Fraud Hotline on 0800 854 440, or write to the following address: